Walmart

 I shaped responsive page layouts, animated infographic moments, and branded content systems that felt more lively without losing usability.

-A big retail site needs calm structure.
+A big retail site needs disciplined structure.

 Walmart pages carry a lot at once: promotions, content stories, navigation, product discovery, language variants, and footer utilities.
 The UX work was about making those layers feel intentional instead of crowded.